M-Sc-Research/English-learning/Jan6.md

 14. Quite
 15. Turn a profit
 16. I suppose
-17. We made a nice profit,
+17. We made a nice profit, all things considered
 18.